INSULATION FAQ’s

 Attics and external walls are not the only places for insulation.
 It should also be installed in basement walls, vaulted ceilings, floors over unheated garages or porches, and between internal walls (particularly the bathroom, lofts or floors).

 R-value is a measure of how well a layer of insulation (or any other two-dimensional barrier) resists the conducive flow of heat.
 Insulation manufacturers always print the R-values of their products on the labels or bags.
 Most of the time, R-values will be printed on the facings of fiberglass batts and rolls.
+Depending on where you live and the part of your home you’re insulating (walls, crawlspace, attic, etc.), you’ll need a different R-Value.
+Typical recommendations for exterior walls are R-13 to R-23, while R-30, R-38 and R-49 are common for ceilings and attic spaces.
+See the Department of Energy’s (DOE) ranges for recommended levels of insulation below.

 The installation of the insulation is the most important ingredient for performance.
 Regardless of the insulation type, the full R-value can only be achieved with proper installation.